fitowashere/holbertonschool-cyber_security/network_security/0x04_nmap_live_hosts_discovery/README.md

 ```

 ### TCP SYN Ping Scanning
-Moving up to Layer 4 (Transport Layer) of the OSI model, TCP SYN Ping scanning takes a more sophisticated approach to host discovery.
-This method sends TCP SYN packets to specific ports and analyzes the responses.
-When we target common service ports like 22 (SSH), 80 (HTTP), and 443 (HTTPS), we increase our chances of discovering active hosts.

-This technique works by:
-- Sending TCP SYN packets to chosen ports (in our case, 22, 80, and 443)
-- Looking for SYN-ACK responses that indicate an active host
-- Also registering RST packets that might come from hosts with closed ports
-- Operating at a higher protocol layer than ICMP-based methods
-- Potentially bypassing firewalls that block ICMP traffic

-The advantages of this method include:
+Operating at Layer 4, this method sends SYN packets to commonly used ports.
+The technique offers:
-- Ability to work when ICMP traffic is blocked
+- Effectiveness when ICMP is blocked
-- Higher success rate when scanning servers (which usually have these ports open)
+- Higher success rates with servers running common services
-- More subtle than ICMP scanning in some cases
-- Can provide additional information about port status even during host discovery
+- Additional insight into potential service availability
+- Good balance between stealth and effectiveness

 Example output:
 ```